 Image courtesy of ShaneWebber.com

 Weddings around the world symbolize a union between two people who are joining their lives together for eternity.
 Persian traditional weddings have different customs and beliefs that can vary in different parts of Iran.
-In some cases, Persian weddings are very similar to other wedding traditions you might know.
+In some cases, Persian weddings are similar to other wedding traditions you might know.

 Sofreh Aghd (Table of Wedding)